 Why Do People Say There is Famine in Revelation 6:5-6?

-Many commentators say that the third seal describes a great famine on Earth.
+Many commentators say that the third seal describes a great famine.
 When I was younger I wondered why many commentators stated this when the text described how food was priced.
-After doing the research to write this article there’s no doubt in my mind that these commentators were correct…
+After doing the research to write this article there’s no doubt in my mind that these commentators were correct.

 The very dramatic increase in the price of wheat that John described is indicative of a tremendous shortage of food because prices generally do not increase this much without a major supply shortage.
-The shortage could be caused by natural conditions, man-made conditions, or both.
+Natural conditions, man-made conditions, or both could cause the shortage.
 Here are a couple of potential factors-natural and man-made-that could limit the supply of food available:

-- The wars following the opening of the second seal could lead to significant crop destruction…
+- The wars following the opening of the second seal (Revelation 6:4-4) could lead to a significant decline in crops grown.

 A Day of Work for a Loaf of Bread?

-- Saying that an entire day’s wages will only be enough to buy a choenix of wheat or a loaf of bread implies that everyone will earn the same amount of money/credits during the End Times-whether they are a doctor or a janitor.
-This idea seems unlikely to me at the moment unless pure Communism is prevalent throughout the world…
+- Saying that an entire day’s wages will only be enough to buy a choenix of wheat or a loaf of bread implies that everyone will earn the same amount of money/credits during the end times regardless of whether they are a doctor or a janitor.
+This idea seems unlikely to me at the moment unless pure Communism becomes prevalent throughout the world.

-Nevertheless, I’ve calculated how much a choenix of wheat would likely cost at the minimum in the United States today if a day’s wages could only buy one choenix of wheat in case anyone was curious.
+Nonetheless, I calculated how much a choenix of wheat would likely cost at the minimum in the United States today if a day’s wages could only buy one choenix of wheat:

 - The federal minimum wage in the United States is $7.25 an hour (each state has their own minimum wage laws, so I’ll use the federal minimum wage to make a generalization about the entire country).

-- The typical work day in the United States is around 8 hours.
+- The standard work day in the United States is around 8 hours.

-- A choenix of wheat would theoretically cost $58 ($7.25 x 8) today if the conditions associated with the opening of the third seal were prevalent on Earth right now and we assume a day’s wages could only buy a choenix of wheat.
-Right now a choenix of wheat costs approximately $0.27 given a $8.76 wheat price per bushel, so prices would need to increase by an astronomical amount.3
+- A choenix of wheat would theoretically cost $58 ($7.25 x 8) today if the conditions associated with the opening of the third seal were prevalent in the world right now and we assume a day’s wages could only buy a choenix of wheat.
+A choenix of wheat costs approximately $0.13 given a $4.37 wheat price per bushel, so prices would need to increase by an astronomical amount.5

 - Wheat was ultimately measured in modii in the Roman Empire.
 A modii of wheat could produce between 16 and 20 one-pound loaves of bread.
 A choenix was 3/32 of a modii.
 If you multiply 3/32 by 16 you get 1.5 If you multiply 3/32 by 20 you get 1.875. ↩